SoFi Technologies (NASDAQ:SOFI) Issues Quarterly Earnings Results

-SoFi Technologies (NASDAQ:SOFI – Get Free Report) announced its quarterly earnings results on Monday.
-The company reported $0.02 EPS for the quarter, MarketWatch Earnings reports.
-The company had revenue of $615.40 million for the quarter, compared to analyst estimates of $572.02 million.
-SoFi Technologies had a negative net margin of 14.65% and a negative return on equity of 1.23%.
-The firm’s revenue was up 34.7% on a year-over-year basis.
-During the same period in the prior year, the firm posted ($0.05) earnings per share.
+SoFi Technologies (NASDAQ:SOFI – Get Free Report) announced its quarterly earnings data on Monday.
+The company reported $0.02 earnings per share for the quarter, MarketWatch Earnings reports.
+The firm had revenue of $615.40 million during the quarter, compared to analysts’ expectations of $572.02 million.
+SoFi Technologies had a negative return on equity of 1.23% and a negative net margin of 14.65%.
+The company’s quarterly revenue was up 34.7% compared to the same quarter last year.
+During the same period in the previous year, the business posted ($0.05) EPS.

-In other news, CTO Jeremy Rishel sold 56,273 shares of SoFi Technologies stock in a transaction on Tuesday, December 19th.
+In related news, CTO Jeremy Rishel sold 56,273 shares of the stock in a transaction that occurred on Tuesday, December 19th.
 The stock was sold at an average price of $9.78, for a total transaction of $550,349.94.
-Following the completion of the transaction, the chief technology officer now owns 343,250 shares of the company’s stock, valued at approximately $3,356,985.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-In related news, CEO Anthony Noto acquired 44,000 shares of the company’s stock in a transaction that occurred on Thursday, November 9th.
-The stock was purchased at an average price of $6.78 per share, for a total transaction of $298,320.00.
-Following the transaction, the chief executive officer now owns 7,239,289 shares in the company, valued at approximately $49,082,379.42.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CTO Jeremy Rishel sold 56,273 shares of SoFi Technologies stock in a transaction dated Tuesday, December 19th.
+Following the completion of the sale, the chief technology officer now directly owns 343,250 shares of the company’s stock, valued at approximately $3,356,985.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+In other news, CEO Anthony Noto purchased 22,500 shares of SoFi Technologies stock in a transaction on Tuesday, November 21st.
+The stock was purchased at an average price of $6.50 per share, with a total value of $146,250.00.
+Following the transaction, the chief executive officer now directly owns 7,261,789 shares in the company, valued at approximately $47,201,628.50.
+The acquisition was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CTO Jeremy Rishel sold 56,273 shares of the company’s stock in a transaction that occurred on Tuesday, December 19th.
 The stock was sold at an average price of $9.78, for a total value of $550,349.94.
-Following the sale, the chief technology officer now owns 343,250 shares of the company’s stock, valued at approximately $3,356,985.
+Following the transaction, the chief technology officer now directly owns 343,250 shares of the company’s stock, valued at approximately $3,356,985.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders bought 81,450 shares of company stock valued at $544,586 and sold 344,146 shares valued at $2,794,764.
-Corporate insiders own 2.70% of the company’s stock.
+In the last three months, insiders acquired 81,450 shares of company stock valued at $544,586 and sold 344,146 shares valued at $2,794,764.
+2.70% of the stock is owned by company insiders.

-Several equities analysts have commented on SOFI shares.
-Wedbush reiterated an “underperform” rating and issued a $3.00 price target on shares of SoFi Technologies in a research note on Thursday, November 9th.
-Barclays started coverage on shares of SoFi Technologies in a research note on Wednesday, November 15th.
-They issued an “equal weight” rating and a $8.00 price target on the stock.
-Keefe, Bruyette & Woods reiterated an “underperform” rating and issued a $6.50 price target (down from $7.50) on shares of SoFi Technologies in a research note on Wednesday, January 3rd.
-Truist Financial lowered their target price on shares of SoFi Technologies from $16.00 to $14.00 and set a “buy” rating on the stock in a research report on Tuesday, October 31st.
-Finally, Citigroup lowered their target price on shares of SoFi Technologies from $12.00 to $11.00 and set a “buy” rating on the stock in a research report on Friday, November 24th.
-Four research analysts have rated the stock with a sell rating, ten have given a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $8.61.
+SOFI has been the subject of several recent research reports.
+Wedbush reissued an “underperform” rating and set a $3.00 price objective on shares of SoFi Technologies in a report on Thursday, November 9th.
+Deutsche Bank Aktiengesellschaft initiated coverage on SoFi Technologies in a report on Wednesday, January 10th.
+They set a “hold” rating and a $11.00 price objective for the company.
+Barclays initiated coverage on SoFi Technologies in a report on Wednesday, November 15th.
+They set an “equal weight” rating and a $8.00 price objective for the company.
+Citigroup dropped their price objective on SoFi Technologies from $12.00 to $11.00 and set a “buy” rating for the company in a report on Friday, November 24th.
+Finally, Truist Financial lowered their price target on SoFi Technologies from $16.00 to $14.00 and set a “buy” rating for the company in a research note on Tuesday, October 31st.
+Four investment analysts have rated the stock with a sell rating, ten have assigned a hold rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $8.61.

 SoFi Technologies Company Profile